CX-Box/cxbox-doc/docs/widget/fields/field/dateTimeWithSeconds/dateTimeWithSeconds.md

     _not applicable_

 ## Required
-`Required` indicates that this field requires a value.
+`Required` allows you to denote, that this field must have a value provided.
 ### How does it look?
 === "List widget"
     ![img_req_list.png](img_req_list.png)